Billboard Vietnam

-Billboard Việt Nam is an online Vietnamese music magazine, owned by Purpose Media Company Limited in partnership with Billboard.
+Billboard Việt Nam was an online Vietnamese music magazine, owned by Purpose Media Company Limited in partnership with Billboard.

+History

 The magazine made its first public appearance as an organizer of the New Year's Countdown Lights 2018 in Ho Chi Minh City, Vietnam.
 Billboard Việt Nam features music news, reviews, interviews and analysis of the music industry both domestically and internationally.

 Charts

 Billboard Vietnam publishes two weekly singles charts, namely Vietnam Hot 100 and Top Vietnamese Songs, with their first issue launched on January 4, 2022.
 Both charts measure tracks' activities in digital downloads and online streaming, but only Vietnamese-language songs are ranked on the latter.